How to Start Measuring Job Quality

 Data will be displayed in tables and include qualitative write ups

-Establish a continuous process improvement mechanism.
-This could include a monthly discussion, a feedback email box, or a regular survey to incorporate changes and make adjustments to reporting.
+Establish a continuous process improvement process.
+This could include a monthly discussion, a feedback email box, or a regular survey to incorporate changes and make adjustments to reporting as the work moves forward.

 Go Deeper With Uses Cases